All Episodes

 Joe Biden's economic record in his first year is the best in 40 years, she said on Twitter.

-I'm like, uh, maybe in her life, uh, but for most people, it's been an absolute Adam Schiff show.
+I'm like, maybe in her life, but for most people, it's been an absolute atom shift show, a 39-year inflation high.

-Uh you see the price of everything you buy costing more, the cost to fill your tank, heat your home, buy groceries, buy items at the drugstore, go to Home Depot, go to Lowe's, and and everything you pay for costs more.
+The cost to fill your tank, heat your home, buy groceries, buy items at the drugstore, go to Home Depot, go to Lowe's, and everything you pay for costs more.

-By the way, the inflation is causing the average used car price is now twenty-nine thousand dollars.
+By the way, inflation is causing the average used car price is now $29,000.

-And Biden's gonna meet with with farmers about plans to lower their meat prices to meet competition.
+And Biden's going to meet with farmers about plans to lower their meat prices to meet competition.

-They can't lower their meat prices because it costs more to take that meat, ship it in an 18-wheeler that's paying a buck fifty more a gallon for diesel to get it to the store and locations around the country.
+They can't lower their meat prices because it costs more to take that meat, ship it in an 18-wheeler that's paying $1.50 more a gallon for diesel to get it to the store and locations around the country.

-Did you notice there's an article that now restaurants are selling chicken thighs instead of like chicken breasts and and the more desirable parts of the chicken that people tend to like more?
+Did you notice there was an article that now restaurants are selling chicken thighs instead of like chicken breasts and the more desirable parts of the chicken that people tend to like more?

 I don't like them.

-And um the whole produce and poultry section was completely empty.
+And the whole produce and poultry section was completely empty.

 Completely empty.